amitozralhan/ChessAPI/README.md

     }
 ```

 Note: I have not implemented logic for every possible move.
+But once a case statement for each direction is defined, then for any variations to the game, only the config file would need to be changed.

 ## DB Schema